yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/ios-release-notes.md

 metadata:
   robots: index
 ---
-Welcome to the iOS SDK Release Notes.
-This document provides a comprehensive overview of the updates, improvements, and fixes introduced in each version of the iOS SDK.
+The iOS SDK Release Notes provide a comprehensive overview of the updates, improvements, and fixes introduced in each version of the iOS SDK.

 | Version | Changes                                                                                                                                            |
 | ------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |